mobilinkd/NucleoTNC/PCB/KiCAD/README.md

 The new items are the last 6 items on the list.
 There are two additional 470 Ohm resister (6 instead of 4) in the BOM.

+You can explore the PCB via an [interactive BOM](bom/ibom.html).
+Please note that it does not show the two DIP sockets.

+## Equipment

+You will need the following equipment to assemble, test and use the TNC.

+ 1. Soldering Iron
+ 1. Solder (preferrably 0.5mm rosin core)
+ 1. A digital multi-meter (DMM) with Voltage, Resistance, Continuity, Diode and Capacitance testing capabiility.
+(Something like an ANENG AN8008 will work.)
+ 1. Anti-static mat and wrist strap.
+ 1. A micro-USB cable.
+ 1. A computer running Linux, OS X, or Windows 10.
+ 1. A 2mm hex driver or allen wrench if you are building the enclosure.

 ## Assembly

+Assemble the items on a grounded anti-static mat.

+Use the [interactive BOM](bom/ibom.html) (use ctrl-click on the link to open it in another tab).
+Install the items in the order listed on the interactive BOM.
+This makes it easier to solder multiple components to the board without having them fall out, because the BOM is sorted roughly by component height.

+**The diodes, ICs, MOSFETs and Nucleo32 module are easily damaged by electro-static discharge.
+Use an anti-static wrist strap that is well-grounded when handling the diodes, ICs, MOSFETs and Nucleo32 module, and when handling the PCB after these items have been installed.**

+When it comes to installing the two ICs, U1 and U2, install the IC sockets only.
+Install the ICs into the sockets after the reset switch has been soldered to the board.

+The final step is to install the Nucleo32 board.
+Place the two spacers across the pairs of pins on either end of the module.
+It may be easier to place the PCB on its side when inserting the module to keep the spacers from falling off.
+The pins are staggered.
+It should require a little bit of force to get the module inserted.
+Once inserted, the pins should make solid contact with the PCB -- solid enough for initial testing.

+## Testing

+**Note: when inserting a USB cable into the Nucleo32 module, make sure that the USB cable does not apply any torque to the module as this can negatively affect the press-fit connection with the PCB.**

+We are going to connect the TNC to the computer via USB.
+Plug the micro-USB cable into the computer.

+Insert a USB cable into the Nucleo32 module.
+You should see the blue LED light up.
+This indicates that the board is powered.

+You should also see a drive mounted on the computer and a USB serial port created.